 - A student brought a Mayor’s Scholars Undergraduate Program award letter to the financial aid office.
 How do I process this award?

 - Can OSSE require repayment from my institution?
 How is that processed?

 - Can my institution apply to be an eligible college or university for the Mayor’s Scholars?

 - How can I help students attending my institution apply for this program?

 1. I am a current Mayor’s Scholars awardee.
 How do I re-apply for funds?

 Recipients of Mayor’s Scholars funds must re-apply for the Mayor’s Scholars Undergraduate Program each year.
-Details of the next application cycle (2021-22 award year) are now available.
-The application will be available in April 2021.
+The 2024-25 award year application opened Feb.
+1, 2024 and closes Friday, Aug.
+16, 2024 at 3 p.m.
+EDT.
 Funding is not guaranteed, is first come first serve, and is contingent upon local funds available each year.
-Please visit, the Application Process section for additional information.
+Please visit the Application Process section for additional information.

 2. What is Satisfactory Academic Progress (SAP)?

 Applicants for the Mayor’s Scholars Undergraduate Program may document satisfactory academic progress in different ways, depending upon their applicant type.
 Please review the Academic Requirement and Application Documents sections for additional information.
 OSSE uses slightly different documents to indicate academic progress that reflect student’s individual educational journeys.
 Once enrolled at a college or university, students are required to demonstrate SAP based on transcripted credit.
 You can read more about this in the Award Information section related to Student Responsibilities.